skatejs/skatejs/README.md

   // - `ATTRIBUTE` Attribute names.
   // - `CLASSNAME` Class names.
   type: skate.type.ELEMENT,

+  // Preventing FOUC
+  //
+  // The `resolved` and `unresolved` attributes allow you to style a resolved
+  // or unresolved component.
+You can changes these if you want to use different
+  // names.

   // The attribute name to add after calling the `created` callback.
   resolvedAttribute: 'resolved',